browserengineering/book/book/accessibility.md

 and doing it all in one place makes it easier to present everything seamlessly to the user.
-But the most critical reason is that since real-world screen readers tend to be in the OS, *and their APIs are almost always synchronous*.
+But the most critical reason is that since real-world screen readers tend to be in the OS, *and their APIs are almost always synchronous*, the API has to be serviced on the same thread.
 So the browser thread needs to interact with the screen reader without the main thread's help.^[I suppose you could temporarily synchronize all threads, but that's a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser is extremely careful.
 Most browsers these days are also multi-process, which makes it even harder.]